Triangulate Cobweb Spider Identification Guide

 Reproduction and Lifecycle

-Females make several egg sacs over their lifetime.
+Females make several egg sacs during their life.
 Each sac is small, round, and white.
-It is usually attached to the web near where the spider rests.
+It sits in the web near where the spider rests.

 • Each sac holds about 30 eggs.